The truth is, inbound marketing generates 54% more leads than traditional outbound marketing methods.

 Let’s say that we have frequent back pain and the doctors and chiropractor weren’t much help.
 Where is the first place we head to?
 For a majority of us, this place is the internet.

-To be more precise, a search engine like Google.
 So what do we do next?
 We go to Google and type in something like “What is causing daily pain in my lower back?”

 We click the article and open up a page that starts out by talking about the exact pain that we have!
 They describe the place and discomfort perfectly.